 Good Evening – Massa al khair (response: massa al noor)

-Tamazight is found primarily in the Middle and High Atlas Mountains.
+Tamazight – Middle and High Atlas Mountains

-Tarifit – Rif Mountains.
+Tarifit – Rif Mountains (north)

-Tashelhit – Anti-Atlas
+Tashelhit – Anti-Atlas (southwest)

-Tuareg – Saharan.
+Tuareg – Saharan region

-Basic Tamazight Words and Phrases
+Common Tamazight Words and Phrases

 Hello – Azoul